The Race Against Time

 The Bottom Line: Use AHAs and BHAs at night only, as they raise sun sensitivity.
 And, as with vitamin A, you will need to build up a tolerance, increasing use up to every second or third night, Hebert says.

-The Claim: These multi-taskers, short for beauty balms or blemish balms, are skin care’s latest fad.
-They combine sunscreen, moisturizer, anti-agers, foundation and concealer in one product—for a fast fix.
+The Claim: These multi-taskers, short for beauty balms or blemish balms, are popular.
+They combine sunscreen, moisturizer, anti-agers, foundation and concealer in one product — for a fast fix.

 The Reality: Unless it’s a printer/scanner/fax, the all-in-one is a mirage.
 Heed the adage “Jack of all trades, master of none” because the more the “active” ingredients, the more adulterated they are.
 “It’s hard to get everything in one cream,” Hebert says.
 “You’re better off seeking ‘hypoallergenics’ because they’re less irritating, especially around the eyes, where the skin is both thin and sensitive.”